🚚 Next Day Delivery Options ✈️ In-Stock Ready to Ship 👉 Shop All Products

 Our carbon dioxide (CO2) levels chart shows the increasing danger of elevated levels of CO2 in enclosed spaces.

 Even a small increase of CO2 in the air by volume can be hazardous.
 While most people will never encounter CO2 levels above 1% indoors, the increased use of pressurized CO2 storage tanks in businesses has increased the likelihood of exposure to high levels of CO2.
 At 1% CO2, people can start to experience accelerated heart rate.
-At 4%, CO2 levels can be fatal.
+4% CO2 levels can be fatal.

 What is an acceptable CO2 level in a room?